 Residence Hall Guest Policy

-Post University does not permit residents to host guests in the residence halls.
-Only other vaccinated Resident Students are allowed as guests in the Residence Halls.
+Post University does not permit residents to host outside guests in the residence halls.
+Only other vaccinated Resident and Commuter Students are allowed as guests in the Residence Halls.
 This includes overnight stays.
-No other students, visitors, or guests of any kind are allowed in the Residence Halls.
+No other visitors, or guests of any kind are allowed in the Residence Halls.
 All guests are required to enter and check-in with the South Gate Guard Shack prior to the overnight stay.
 Non-Post affiliated guests must show proof of matching ID (license, passport, etc.) to the South Gate Guard Shack prior to entry.
 Residents are strongly encouraged to communicate with their roommate(s) prior to hosting guests.
 Post University reserves the right to refuse guest entry and revoke guest privileges for a residence hall, specific floor, and/or individuals at any time.
-Residents who remain in another resident’s room after 12 a.m. are considered overnight guests and following requirements must be honored:
+Residents and Commuters who remain in another resident’s room after 12 a.m. are considered overnight guests and the following requirements must be honored:

 - Residents may not have an overnight guest for more than three nights in a seven-day period.
 In addition, residents may host overnight guests no more than six nights per calendar month.